Forensor/brainhask/README.md

 ## Usage

-Download the binary, open your terminal and move to the .exe path.
-The file extension can be any plain text, but convention uses *.bhs*.
+[Download the binary](https://github.com/Forensor/brainhask/releases), open your terminal and move to the .exe path.
+The input file extension can be any plain text, but *.bhs* is used by convention.

 Commands: